+, where

+EC(f), ECn(f) are complex quantities, for subcarrier ‘f’

+Pn in W or mW

 2.3 Defined vs measured

 RAN4 agreed in [6] to use wording “requirements are defined as sum”.
 This would enable RAN5 to have freedom on how to test TX two connector UE’s and avoid failing UE if the summation happens to happen in opposite phases of the signal and end up cancelling each other.
 The endorsed draft CR [1] somehow has text “measured as sum” again.